 We plan to continue to invest outside of North America, which we expect will enable us to accelerate our overall rate of growth.
 Our businesses are readily expandable into new geographic markets and we intend to grow them internationally, particularly in Europe, Latin America and Asia-Pacific.
-Many of our products and services developed originally for the United States or other markets can be modified and offered internationally.
+Many of our products and services developed originally for North America can be modified and offered internationally.
 Many of our customers operate internationally, which gives us the opportunity to expand with them.
 In addition, the scalability and flexibility of our technology platforms allow us to reach customers globally.